 (St. Francis wood sculpture below by Floyd Archuleta).

-The moon is a house
+The moon is a housein which the mind is master.

 Look very closely: